Large-Time Analysis of the Langevin Dynamics for Energies Fulfilling Polyak-{\L}ojasiewicz Conditions: Introduction

-Our contribution is to close this gap, and provide the first analysis of Langevin dynamics under the PL inequality, showing rigorously that under the PL condition, the Langevin dynamics decompose into two phases: a fast convergence to the set of minimizers, followed by a slower diffusion along the set of minimizers. {The analysis of this second phase does not actually require the PL condition and holds under more general assumptions and it is a relevant result of this paper of independent interest.
+Our contribution is to close this gap, and provide the first analysis of Langevin dynamics in greater generality under the PL inequality, showing rigorously that under the PL condition, the Langevin dynamics decompose into two phases: a fast convergence to the set of minimizers, followed by a slower diffusion along the set of minimizers. {The analysis of this second phase does not actually require the PL condition and holds under more general assumptions and it is a relevant result of this paper of independent interest.
 We reiterate that this is far outside the scope of current sufficient conditions, such as $\log-$Sobolev inequality or Poincaré inequality, see, e.g., \cite{pmlr-v65-raginsky17a}.
 Indeed}, our results give further theoretical framework for recent results along these lines: In recent work, e.g., \cite{arora22,shalova2024}, the ability of Stochastic Gradient Descent to explore the set of global minimizers once the set has been reached was modeled and studied. {The practical significance lies in the fact that this behavior allows for the identification of multiple quasi-optimal solutions, some of which may generalize better after deep learning training.} In the aforementioned studies, the dynamics of Stochastic Gradient Descent is typically divided into two phases.
 The first phase concerns convergence to the set of global minimizers, while the second phase describes the random, oscillatory drift of the iterates along this set, which is often assumed to form a high-dimensional manifold.
-A comprehensive understanding of the exploratory behavior of the Langevin dynamics after convergence to the set of global optima remained an open question, one that we aim to resolve in this paper.
+As studied in \cite{arora22,shalova2024}, when Stochastic Gradient Descent reaches zero loss in over parameterized models, it does not truly halt; instead, it enters a phase of {\it implicit regularization} known as stochastic drift.
+Even though the average gradient is zero, the remaining noise from mini-batch sampling pushes the parameters along the manifold of global minimizers.
+Mathematically, this movement acts as a second-order optimizer that favors flat minima over sharp ones, effectively minimizing the {\it sharpness}, i.e., the Hessian trace $\operatorname{tr}(\nabla^2 \obj(x))$ of the loss.
+This ``post-convergence" evolution is crucial because it reduces the complexity of the solution and improves generalization even after the training error has vanished.
+Technically in the vicinity of the set of minimizers the dynamics is described by a second order dynamics involving $\nabla^2 f$ (as $\nabla f(w)=0$ on $\mathcal W^*$).
+A comprehensive understanding of the exploratory behavior of the Langevin dynamics after convergence to the set of global optima remains an open question, one that we contribute to further explore in this paper.
+Yet, we do not follow a local second order analysis around the set minimizers as in \cite{arora22,shalova2024} to emphasize the implicit regulariazion, but rather prove the large time diffusion of the dynamics over the manifold of minimizers.
+Our techniques rest in the analysis of the Fokker-Plank equation governing the law of the dynamics.\\